Nemocas/AbstractAlgebra.jl/docs/src/mpolynomial.md

 gcd(a::AbstractAlgebra.Generic.MPoly{T}, b::AbstractAlgebra.Generic.MPoly{T}) where {T <: RingElement}
 ```

+Note that this functionality is currently only provided for AbstractAlgebra
+generic polynomials.
+It is not automatically provided for all multivariate
+rings that implement the multivariate interface.

-The least common multiple of two polynomials a and b is returned by
+However, if such a gcd is provided, the least common multiple of two
+polynomials a and b is returned by

 ```@docs
 lcm(a::AbstractAlgebra.MPolyElem{T}, b::AbstractAlgebra.MPolyElem{T}) where {T <: RingElement}